82deutschmark/bhhcweb/README.md

 4. Changes automatically go live on www.bighappyholding.com

 ### Adding New Pages
-Add new React components in `client/src/` directory
+Add new React components in `client/src/components/` directory

 ### Updating Styles
 Using Tailwind CSS - edit classes directly in components

+### Working with Images
+- Place new images in `client/public/images/`
+- Use relative paths starting with `/images/` in components
+- Optimize images before adding to the project

 ## Configuration Issues to Address